melting-cheese/On-the-Spectrum/question.md

 ## 101
 ## 102
 I enjoy feeling like a prey hunted by a predator.
+## 104
+I will naturally take on a nurturing and guiding, almost parental role in a relationship.
+## 107
+I like to dominate my partner(s), especially in the bedroom.
+## 110
+I like inflicting pain during sex/BDSM and seeing the results of it (marks/bruises, makeup running by tears, etc.) afterwards.
 ## 111
 ## 112
 There is no reason why sex would have to happen in private spaces, isolated from the outside world.